learn-co-curriculum/ent-ds-del-3-2-working-with-xml/README.md

 * **What is the closing tag for the third Element within each of the `people` Elements?**

-## The Problem It Solves - Structured, Hierarchical Data Description
+## The Problem it Solves - Structured, Hierarchical Data Description
 It's important to understand the kinds of problems that XML *(or JSON - they both solve the same problem just using different syntax)* is optimized to solve.

 ### Best for Structured Data